Random Walks, Faber Polynomials and Accelerated Power Methods: Accelerating power iteration

-In this section, we generalize the algorithm presented in \cite{austin2024dynamically} to the polynomial family $P_k$ given by \eqref{recurrence}-\eqref{meanzero} with $p_1 = 0$.
+In this section, we apply the polynomial theory developed in the previous section to generalize the algorithm presented in \cite{austin2024dynamically}.
 This allows the acceleration of the power method for broader classes of nonsymmetric problems.
 For a generalized momentum power iteration to be successful, the complex eigenvalues of a matrix $A$ need to be contained within the stability region for $P_k$.
 The flexibility of defining the polynomial $P_k$ increases the applicability of the method.

 First we present the convergence and acceleration properties of Algorithm \ref{alg:generalized-momentum}, which uses fixed momentum parameters.
 However, the optimal parameter choice depends on knowledge of $\lambda_2$.
 In Subsection \ref{subsec:dynamic} we present Algorithm \ref{alg:dynamic-generalized-momentum}, which dynamically approximates the optimal parameters without this knowledge.